The World of Love: Release

-It also competed at the Warsaw Film Festival in the International Competition section on 11 October 2025.
+It also competed at the Warsaw Film Festival in the International Competition section on October 11, 2025.

 It was also selected to compete in the Official Competition section of the 2025 BFI London Film Festival for the best film award and had the screening on October 14, 2025.
-On October 25, 2025 it was presented in International Perspective section of the São Paulo International Film Festival.
+On October 25, 2025, it was presented in International Perspective section of the São Paulo International Film Festival.

 On November 2, it was screened at the Hong Kong Asian Film Festival in Cineaste Delights section.
+In November it also competed at the Three Continents Festival in the international competition and won the grand prize the Montgolfière d'or.

-It will compete in the Red Sea: Competition strand at the Red Sea International Film Festival and have screening on 6 December 2025.
+It competed in the 20th Jogja-NETPAC Asian Film Festival on December 5, 2025 and then in the Red Sea: Competition strand at the Red Sea International Film Festival on December 6, 2025.

+In 2026, it will be featured in Asiascope section of Filmfest Hamburg on 26 September.

-In February 2025, the film was presented at the European Film Market (EFM), which is held in Berlin, in conjunction with the Berlin International Film Festival by the South Korea’s sales and production company Barunson E&A, who have acquired world sales rights of the film.
+In February 2025, the film was presented at the European Film Market (EFM), which is held in Berlin, in conjunction with the Berlin International Film Festival by the South Korea's sales and production company Barunson E&A, who have acquired world sales rights of the film.

-It was released on October 22, 2025 in South Korean theatres.
+It was released on October 22, 2025, in South Korean theatres.

-The film has distribution agreements with Japanese distributor Bitters End, Hong Kong’s Edko Films, and Taiwan’s Andrews Film.
+The film has distribution agreements with Japanese distributor Bitters End, Hong Kong's Edko Films, and Taiwan's Andrews Film.
 It has also entered into distribution agreement with the Chinese distribution Light Films Limited on October 19, 2025.

 Reception

 Box office

-The film was released on October 22, 2025 on 358 screens.
+The film was released on October 22, 2025, on 358 screens.

-As of 9 November 2025, the film has grossed from 90,005 admissions.
+As of 26 November 2025, the film has grossed from 139,312 admissions.